 Colonialism introduced Europe as the cultural/aesthetic authority on values including beauty.
 While doctors in ancient times warned against obesity, diet culture began in the 1800s.
 Weight turned into a cultural status marker that considered fat to be negative.
 Whiteness as the epitome of beauty imposes a standard that devalues body types by race, gender, shape, size, and color.
 Society teaches women to deal with fatness through exercise.
 Nevertheless, Black feminists see Blackness as the site of resistance to the standards.

 Society interprets Blackness as indicative of moral, sexual, and racial pollution.
 For example, a society threatened by Black women’s reproductive capabilities, 19th century Europe likened Black women to prostitutes through the controlling image of the Black Venus, which characterized her as the perpetual prostitute.
 Society discouraged coupling between Black women and White men through “blood discourses” that projected the fear of Blackness onto mixed-race children.
-Some sociologists remarked on this phenomena with Meghan Markle.
+Some sociologists remarked on this phenomenon with Meghan Markle.

 Society treats Black women’s bodies as a danger to social order.
 On the one hand, they might displace white women as the archetypical love and sex object.
-On the other, they threatened the patriarchal order of worker by having the status of worker and woman.
+On the other, they threatened the patriarchal order of workers by having the status of worker and woman.

 Society robs fat Black women of their sexual agency

 Sociologist Shirley Anne Tate discusses how we can read the iconic Venus statue as a fat Black woman.
-This perspective reveals which Black women’s’ bodies society reads as fat and how they represent them.
+This perspective reveals which Black women’s bodies society reads as fat and how they represent them.
 Tate embraces an ‘alter/native’ view of Black women to highlight the multiplicity of body politics around Black womanhood.
 Society treats Black women’s bodies as other to white women’s and does so by making their forms hypervisible.
 This process simultaneously renders the whiteness of other women’s bodies invisible.
 As a result, Shirley Anne Tate argues this perspective: “enable[s] us to see that there is a corporeality of white class (Bourdieu, 1988) and gender with thinness as its epitome” (Tate 2015: 80).

 The Mammy portrays Black women as undesirable sexually and desirable for service work.
 The Mammy symbolizes the status of a domestic servant to a white woman through her girth and dark skin.
 This controlling image reinforces the perception that white women were superior.
 For example, Hattie McDaniel played a Mammy figure in Gone With the Wind.
-The UK has a similar portrayal Black women as “Big Mama.
+The UK has a similar portrayal of Black women as “Big Mama.
 Fat Black women live in a society that paints them as undesirable and worthy of disgust.
-These beliefs divided fat Black women into domestic and care workers and thin white women into the domestic and care overseers.
+These beliefs divided fat Black women into domestic and care workers and thin white women into domestic and care overseers.

 Society ridicules Black women for their fatness